dhiman747-syn/SQL-Portfolio-Projects/Sales Analysis/Readme.txt

 This project is mainly about analysing sales data and deriving valuable insights from it.
 The data is collected from the below link: https://github.com/codebasics/DataAnalysisProjects/tree/master/1_SalesInsights   (codebasics)

 Tools used:

---> MySQL is used to create a database called sales and have some data into it.
+--> MySQL is used to perform data cleaning and transforming the raw data into suitable format.
+    Wrote a huge number of queries to analyse the data.
+Used SQL skills like Data Aggregation, CTEs, JOINS, Removing duplicates, Updating columns, Sub-queries, etc.

 --> Microsoft Excel is used mainly to forecast quarterly sales figures (both sales qty and revenue).
     Time Series Analysis has been carried out.